10 Tips for Getting the Most Out of Next-Gen WAF

 10. Logging with APIs or Syslog

 Capturing log data is important, especially when it comes to the observability of your security product.
 This could include taking the log data from the Next-Gen WAF and exporting it to your SIEM.
 There are a number of ways we can accomplish this, but it depends on the scenario.
-This blog post provides details on how to accomplish this.

 If you’re comfortable with capturing sample/redacted data, then using the API to extract the data from the NGWAF dashboard will be the best solution.
 Here is an example of a Python script you can use to extract the data using the API.
-If you are using Splunk, they can leverage the Splunk App, which also uses the API.

 If you’re more comfortable with unsampled/unredacted data, then the next option would be to leverage Syslog and capture agent logs to forward to a Syslog server.
 To do this, we need to enable debug logging on the agent.
 Add the following configurations to the agent.conf: